OPENING DAY: Bars open up at limited capacity outside Harris County

 Waller County

-Waller County bars will be allowed to open at 50% capacity, according to a statement from judge Trey Duhon.
+Waller County bars will be allowed to open at 50% capacity, according to a statement from County Judge Trey Duhon.

 Wharton County